jbaudanza/rxnotifier/README.md

 // Next: 'world'
 ```

-The first event that is emitted is always 'ready'.
+The first event that is emitted will always be 'ready'.
 This signals that the subscription to the channel is online and any new messages on the channel will be received.

 ## Example usage

 Say for example you have user records that you want to be able to monitor in real time.
-You might use a notification channel to subscribe to updates.
+You might use a notification channel to subscribe to updates:

 ```js
 var Pool = require('pg-pool');